+(1) Aerial Hover Transfer

-- (1) Aerial hover transfer - (a) Full body harnesses, lanyards, hardware, and attachment points must meet the requirements in ANSI Z359.1-2007. - (b) All employees transferring from a helicopter to a structure/conductor must wear a full body harness and lanyard fixed to an approved attachment point on the helicopter, structure/conductor.
-An ANSI approved device that allows the worker to be attached simultaneously to the helicopter and the structure/conductor shall be used until the transfer is complete. - (c) Fall protection must be established and maintained one hundred percent during the entire time the employee is transferring from the helicopter to the structure/conductor.
+- Full body harnesses, lanyards, hardware, and attachment points must meet the requirements in ANSI Z359.1-2007. - ii.
+All employees transferring from a helicopter to a structure/ conductor must wear a full body harness and lanyard fixed to an approved attachment point on the helicopter, structure/ conductor.
+An ANSI-approved device that allows the worker to be attached simultaneously to the helicopter and the structure/ conductor shall be used until the transfer is complete. - Fall protection must be established and maintained one hundred percent during the entire time the employee is transferring from the helicopter to the structure/conductor.

-Fly Yards or other Landing Zone Locations
+(k) Fly Yards or Other Landing Zone Locations